 PASTOR'S WEEKLY MESSAGE:

-Thanks for visiting We hope you enjoy your time on our new website.
-We may not be as big and fancy as some places but we are trying.
-And, after all, we have important people here......people like you!
+Thanks for visiting stjacob.net We are so happy you have found us.
+We hope you enjoy your time here even if we are not as cool looking as some other sites.
+We are doing our best and, after all, we have important people here......people like you!!!

 “Love is perhaps the only glimpse we are permitted of eternity.”